 Add compost to your soil – This will improves its texture, water-holding capacity, and long-term fertility.

 Add a layer of mulch – Always mulch your garden beds and around your trees.
-A three-inch layer of organic mulch regulates soil temperature, reduces water evaporation from soil, and keeps weed growth down.
+A three- to 6-inch layer of organic mulch regulates soil temperature, reduces water evaporation from soil, and keeps weed growth down.

 And if you run short of wood chips for mulch, we’ll deliver more!